thestennettreport/TheStennettReport.github.io/index.md

 * **[Veterans Abandoned:](./Dangers/Veterans_Affairs.md)** Project 2025's promises of support for veterans ring hollow.
 This page exposes their plan to shrink the VA, restrict benefits, and betray those who served our country.
 * **[Unions Under Attack:](./Dangers/Unions.md)** Project 2025 aims to weaken unions, silence worker voices, and tilt the balance of power towards corporations.
 This page exposes their anti-worker agenda and its potential consequences.
 * **[The Assault on Public Education:](./Consequences/Domestic/Public_Education.md)** Project 2025's plan for education is a nightmare for students, teachers, and anyone who values a strong public education system.
 This page exposes their agenda to defund, privatize, and indoctrinate.
+* **[The Erosion of Civil Liberties:](./Consequences/Domestic/Civil_Liberties.md)**  Project 2025 and Agenda 47's vision for America is a chilling one: a surveillance state where the government monitors your every move, censors dissent, and restricts your freedoms.
+This page exposes their plan and its devastating consequences.

 #### International Consequences
 * **[The Fate of Ukraine:](./International/Ukraine.md)** An examination of the likely consequences of a second Trump term for Ukraine, based on the evidence from Project 2025 and Agenda 47, suggesting a potential abandonment of U.S. support and a Russian victory.